 QEP Emerging Markets

-QEP Emerging Markets is an active, index-unconstrained strategy seeking to deliver higher long-run returns.
-Analyzing a universe of over 4,000 stocks across more than 20 emerging markets, the team uses a bottom-up approach to construct a highly diversified portfolio of over 300 stocks.
+QEP Emerging Markets is an index-unconstrained strategy designed to deliver higher long-run returns than the market.
+Analyzing a universe of 5,000 stocks across more than 27 emerging countries, the team constructs a highly diversified portfolio typically containing over 300 stocks.

-With a return target of +3% p.a. against MSCI Emerging Markets, our strategy invests in stocks on the basis of valuations and business quality.
-The advantage that we see of combining value and quality opportunities is that, while both have tended to outperform, they have delivered their returns at different stages of the economic cycle, offering investors the potential for outperformance across a broad range of market environments.
+Stock selection for this strategy is grounded in the analysis of company fundamentals indicating Value and Quality.
+The advantage of investing in both Value and Quality is that, while both tend to outperform over time, they deliver their returns at different stages of the economic cycle, creating the potential for outperformance across a broad range of market environments.

 The QEP team have been managing global equity portfolios since 2000.
 They use an investment philosophy that is based upon combining fundamental data and well-researched behavioral insights, placing considerable emphasis on portfolio construction and genuine diversification of risk.

 There are three components to the QEP team’s investment philosophy:

 - All stock selection is focused on two key fundamental drivers of long-run equity returns: stock valuations and business quality (as defined by measures of Profitability, Stability, Financial Strength, Sales Growth and Governance).